 Ms. Kitty Yanson ’66, Mercy’s creative writing specialist and herself a published writer, believes that the finest writers who have come out of Mercy’s creative writing program are as passionate about words as they are about what they put into them.
 Writing is hard work and hard play and best done among those who care much about writing—hence our fifteen year running writing workshops.
 In the words of Ms. Yanson, “We write about our interesting lives.
 We make up interesting lives.
 We talk about what works in our works and what doesn’t, what could be tweaked, what is just oh so very right.
 We inspire, push, encourage, and commiserate.
 We enter contests.
 We win awards.
 We publish.
 We cheer.”

-Congratulations to our creative student writers who submitted their work to The Lance 2020!
+Congratulations to faculty advisor, Ms. Liana Casbarro, and to our creative student writers and who submitted their work to The Lance 2021!